 This puts a strain on your arteries and your heart, which in turn increases your risk of a heart attack, a stroke or of suffering from kidney disease2.

-British Heart Foundation estimate that around seven million people with high blood pressure are undiagnosed3.
+You can't usually feel or notice high blood pressure.
+In fact, the British Heart Foundation estimate that around seven million people with high blood pressure are undiagnosed3.
 This is because high blood pressure very rarely causes any obvious symptoms.

 - Regularly drinking alcohol beyond the low-risk guidelines